mrazomej/phd/src/chapter_05/section_09_empirical_fixes.md

 ![**Additive factor in improving theoretical vs. experimental comparison of noise in gene expression.** Theoretical vs. experimental noise both in linear (left) and log (right) scale.
 The dashed line shows the identity line of slope 1 and intercept zero.
-All data are colored by the experimental fold-change's corresponding value in gene expression as indicated by the color bar.
+All data are colored by the corresponding experimental fold-change in gene expression as indicated by the color bar.
 A value of
 $\approx 0.2$ was added to all values in the $x$-axis as determined by linear regression from the data in [@Fig:ch5_fig11].
 Each datum represents a single date measurement of the corresponding strain and IPTG concentration with $\geq